 Before the course:

-« I started the presentation with a the World Cloud to break the ice: “How are you feeling during this period of confinement?”
+« I started the presentation with a World Cloud to break the ice: “How are you feeling during this period of confinement?”
 The point of this type of question is to relax the atmosphere and promote sharing in the group, then introduce the course more naturally.

 During the course:

 « During one part, I asked an open question in which I asked students to name the 3 learning methods presented during the course.
 The objective was to see if they had understood the challenges and to practice memory recovery.
-This method, promoted by Steve Masson, who is a professor at the University of Quebec in Montreal and director of the neuroscience research laboratory, aims to activate our brain by trying to remember the information rather than listening passively.
+This method, promoted by Steve Masson, who is a professor and director of the neuroscience research laboratory at Montreal’s University of Quebec, aims to activate our brain by trying to remember the information rather than listening passively.

 I then asked a Find a number-question for which there was a simple enough reasoning, but which was important to understand for the rest of the presentation.
-It’s important to draw their attention at the right time so that the basics are well understood. »
+It’s important to draw the students’ attention at the right time so that the basics are well understood. »

 At the end of each part and of the course

 « Before closing a part and to make sure the students understood its important concepts well, I also asked questions to test their knowledge.

 In this case, 70% answered “Yes, it’s clear” and 30% answered “Moderately”

 So I created an open quick question and I asked them to tell me what they did not understand in this part.
-Their reply: the cohorts part.
-As a result, I was able to go back a flew slides to give them further explanations and try to clarify these concepts. »
+Their reply: the section on cohorts.
+As a result, I was able to go back a few slides, to give them further explanations and try to clarify these concepts. »

 Discover our resources about distance learning with Wooclap